jfrelinger/fcm/docs/source/examples.rst

     (94569, 4)

-Since the FCMData object returned by loadFCS delegates to underlying numpy array, you can pass the FCMData object to most numpy functions
+Since the :py:class:`FCMdata` object returned by :py:func:`loadFCS` delegates to underlying numpy array, you can pass the :py:class:`FCMdata` object to most numpy functions

 .. code-block:: python